 Do not invite people to your home for maintenance or repairs if you or anyone in your household is unwell or self-isolating.
 Let the landlord know if they are organising maintenance.

-Open homes can take place with the tenants’ consent with a limit of 200 people and 1 metre physical distancing.
+Open homes can only take place with the tenants’ consent.
+There are no limits on how many people can attend an open home.
 Agents can choose whether to use My Vaccine Passes at an open home.

 Open homes can take place remotely, but if an agent needs to be at the property then they will need the tenants’ consent.